the1lab/1lab/src/Category/Base.lagda.md

 # Categories

-Just like a partial order is a preorder where $x \le y \and y \le x \to x = y$, a **category** is a precategory where isomorphic objects are identified.
+In much the same way that a partial order is a preorder where $x \le y
+\and y \le x \to x = y$, a **category** is a precategory where isomorphic objects are identified.
 This is a generalisation of the univalence axiom to arbitrary categories, and, indeed, it's phrased in the same way: asking for a canonically defined map to be an equivalence.

 ```agda
 _[_≅_] : ∀ {o h} (C : Precategory o h) (a b : Precategory.Ob C) → Type h